Build a Trusted Brand

 Based on our research, marketers seeking to convert consumers into customers should focus on touchpoints in the ‘promote’ top-right quadrant shown on Figure 2, namely ratings and reviews.
 Those touchpoints in the left-hand quadrants should be maintained and monitored.
 Advertisers should strive to understand how different touchpoints and channels work together to build trust and positively impact the decision-making process during the customer journey, and then invest accordingly.

 Companies should also consider how they can do more to harness the power of ratings and reviews across other touchpoints, including offline touchpoints such as television and direct mail.
-As we shall see later in the report,
+As we shall see later in the report, relatively few companies are using Trustpilot ratings and reviews in their above- the-line advertising or direct marketing.

 Comparing the importance of ratings and reviews for different types of purchase